Atxous/real-time-YOLOv5-filter/README.md

 is something that I'm still not completely satisfied with.
 Partly because of my styled data.
 But maybe I'll reuse this project another time.

 # Credit
-My friend Elliott Cheng gave me his artwork.
+My friend Elliott gave me his artwork.
 Thanks for the artworks!
-Other than that, photos that I just needed for training are from "I'm something of a painter myself" dataset."
+Other than that, photos that I just needed for training are from "I'm something of a painter myself" dataset.